caoimghgin/Palettizer/README.md

 I wasn’t satisfied with any online palette making tools available and I wanted to automate the process of creating palettes for my own work, so I created ‘Palettizer’.
 I wrote a [Medium article](https://uxdesign.cc/color-palettes-for-design-systems-part-i-f18d7fa1cd98) about the process so you can see how I approached the problem.

+When creating custom color palettes, designers chose a set of 'base' colors that they find visually complementary and pleasant to one another.
+Once that is done, they will generate a set of shades and tints, which is often a manual and somewhat laborious process.

+Unlike other palette generation apps, Palettizer leverages CIE L*a*b color space rather than RGB to generate shades and tints to create a more consistent and usable set of tonal values.

 I hope you find this tool as useful for your own design projects as I do.
-Please reach out with any questions or follow me on [Twitter](https://twitter.com/caoimghgin) and [LinkedIn](https://www.linkedin.com/in/kevinrmuldoon/).
+Please reach out with any questions or follow me on [Twitter](https://twitter.com/caoimghgin) or connect with me on [LinkedIn](https://www.linkedin.com/in/kevinrmuldoon/).

 ### Built With